 ANZAC AVENUE TODAY

-For several generations, the people of Hamilton have walked, fished and played on the banks of the Grange Burn, oblivious to the meaning behind the rows of trees growing at Apex Park.
-But instead of an avenue of Oriental Plane trees intermingled with wattles, Randolph Hughan’s vision, the trees are eucalypts, indicating the original deciduous exotics planted by grieving family and friends and tended by school children, may not have withstood the frost damage in those early years.
+For several generations, the people of Hamilton have walked, fished, and played on the banks of the Grange Burn, oblivious to the meaning behind the trees.
 Despite the replacement of the original trees, the Avenue form remains.
 Margaret Gardner and Val Heffernan in their “Grange Burn Walk” booklet estimate there are now about fifty trees that seem to make up the avenue.
-The trees finish at the Mt.
-Napier Road bridge, far short of the Portland Road bridge Mr Hughan had intended the trees to reach.

 BAKER, W. – There is no record of a W.Baker of Hamilton enlisting.
 William Henry Jasper Baker formally of Byaduk enlisted in Hamilton and returned to Australia on 31 October 1917.

-HUGGINS, E. – A Ernest Frederick Huggins of Hamilton enlisted however he returned home in 1918.
+HUGGINS, E. – An Ernest Frederick Huggins of Hamilton enlisted. however, he returned home in 1918.

-JONES, E.H. – There is no record of a E.H.Jones of Hamilton having enlisted.
+JONES, E.H. – There is no record of an E.H.Jones of Hamilton having enlisted.

 LODEN, A.H. – There is no record of anyone with the name Loden to have served during WW1.
 There was an A.H.Louden of Hamilton who enlisted but was discharged shortly after enlistment.
 Other name variations such as Lorden have been eliminated.

 MALONE, M – Tree number sixty-four, immediately before that of John Henry Malone.
-There is no record of a M.Malone from Hamilton having enlisted, however John Malone’s father was Matthew Malone or M. Malone.
+There is no record of an M.Malone from Hamilton having enlisted, however, John Malone’s father was Matthew Malone or M. Malone.

-G.NELSON – There is no record of a G.Nelson with Hamilton links to have enlisted.
+G.NELSON – Although G.Nelson was named on the Hamilton Elementary School Honour Roll, there is no record of a G.Nelson with Hamilton links on the Australian Honour Roll.